 NATIONAL OUTCOME A well-developed, well-educated, qualified cadre of citizens.
-Z O ACHIEVEMENTS Seventy-six (76) persons (75% of reduced target) enrolled in the Retraining Programme in six (6) skill areas, in seven (7) classes.
-Two (2) classes (24 trainees) did not commence, due to insufficient trainees in one of the classes and a March start up in the other class.
-In light of the COVID-19 pandemic, this was not possible.
-Three (3) classes (Television and Video Production, Bread, Cakes and Pastries, and Cosmetology) were engaged in online delivery during the shutdown period (using Zoom, webinars, WhatsApp, and teleconferencing).
-48 of the enrolled trainees (64%) were actively engaged in online training with the FAB Life Skills Classes BENEFICIARY CATEGORY Retrenched/ displaced, unemployed and underemployed persons up to 60 years of age INITIATIVE Retraining Programme This programme aims to provide vocational skills training and certification at Levels 1, 2 and 3, in occupational areas that would enhance opportunities to access viable and lucrative employment and self-employment options.
-The programme also equips persons with the requisite employability skills required to maintain employment and progress in the workplace.
-Increase in the number of displaced persons skilled and certified in occupational areas that are in demand, enabling them to re-enter the workforce; Sector support by the establishment of a competent workforce leading to the satisfaction of the demand for skilled labour; and Increase in the number of new businesses established.
+ACHIEVEMENTS 0 was achieved: sons (75% of reduced target) enrolled gramme in six (6) skill areas, in seven trainees) did not commence, due to n one of the classes and a March start.
+In light of the COVID-19 pandemic, levision and Video Production, Bread, and Cosmetology) were engaged in g the shutdown period (using Zoom, and teleconferencing). ainees (64%) were actively engaged in the FAB Life Skills Classes BENEFICIARY CATEGORY Retrenched/ displaced, unemployed and underemployed and underemployed and underemployed and underemployed on the Retraining Progressors of age years of age Two (2) classes (24 insufficient trainees if up in the other class. this was not possible.
+Three (3) classes (Te Cakes and Pastries, online delivery durin webinars, WhatsApp, 48 of the enrolled tr: in online training with INITIATIVE This programme aims to provide vocational skills training and certification at Levels 1, 2 and 3, in occupational areas that would enhance opportunities to access viable and lucrative employment and self-employment options.
+The programme also equips persons with the requisite employability skills required to maintain employment and progress in the workplace. • Increase in the number of displaced persons skilled and certified in occupational areas that are in demand, enabling them to re-enter the workforce; • Sector support by the establishment of a competent workforce leading to the satisfaction of the demand for skilled labour; and • Increase in the number of new businesses established.
 This programme will result in a skilled and certified workforce trained in 26 skill areas and able to access sustainable employment and self-employment opportunities and articulation to higher levels of training.
 It will also engender improvement in work habits and attitudes of displaced persons to enhance their ability to manage in a dynamic work environment.
 MINISTRY OF EDUCATION